kapetan-io/querator/doc/adr/0023-partition-maintenance.md

 ### Reloading a Partition
 Reloading is the process of syncing cached information about the underlying queue with actual stored information on disk.
-This can include the number of items in partitions, or the number of reserved and un-reserved items in a partition.
+This can include the number of items in partitions, or the number of leased and un-leased items in a partition.
 Reloading can be useful if the underlying storage system has changed out of band without `Querator` knowledge.
 For instance, due to a restored backup, or import or export of items from the partition which were preformed out of band or via the `/storage` API.